Maaran (2022 film): Plot

-Pazhani confronts Maaran during the search, and tells him that he only wanted Maaran's evidence from the EVM case and that he wasn't responsible for Shweta's death.
-Maaran, realising that there was another person involved with the EVM scheme, He investigates further and finds a link to Parthiban.
-Arjun, having realised that Maaran had faked the kidnapping that led to Pazhani, refuses to listen to Maaran's conjecture.
+Pazhani confronts Maaran during the search and tells him that he only wants Maaran's evidence from the EVM case and is not responsible for Shweta's death.
+Maaran realises that there was a different person involved with the EVM scheme.
+So Maaran investigates further and finds a link to Parthiban.
+Arjun, having discovered that Maaran had faked the kidnapping that led to Pazhani, refuses to listen to Maaran's conjecture.
 Parthiban lures Maaran to an empty building and attacks him.
-Maaran reveals that he knows that Shweta is still alive.
-Shweta had had a steel plate inserted into her right arm following a childhood surgery, but the corpse that had been set alight showed no signs of such a plate.
-Parthiban reveals that he had been entrusted by Pazhani's aide to switch out the fake EVM machines with the real machines.
+Maaran reveals that he knows that Shwetha is still alive.
+Shwetha had had a steel plate inserted into her right arm following a childhood surgery, but the corpse they set alight showed no signs of such a plate on the autopsy report.
+Parthiban reveals that Pazhani's aide entrusted him to switch out the fake EVM machines with the authentic machines.

-After Maaran's story broke, his daughter had found his involvement and confronted him.
-When Parthiban tells her that he only committed misdeeds in order to fund her education, the girl commits suicide by setting herself alight.
-Parthiban tells Maaran that he will only release Shweta, if Maaran compromises his unrelenting honesty and claims that he faked the EVM story.
-Maaran agrees, but before he can do so, Pazhani and his henchmen arrive and shoot Parthiban in an attempt to clean up the loose ends on the EVM case.
+After Maaran's story broke, his daughter found out about his involvement in the EVM machine scheme and confronted him.
+When Parthiban tells her he only committed misdeeds to fund her education, his daughter commits suicide by setting herself alight.
+Parthiban informs Maaran that he will only release Shweta if Maaran compromises his unrelenting honesty and claims he faked the EVM story.
+Maaran agrees, but before he can do so, Pazhani and his henchmen arrive and shoots Parthiban to clean up the loose ends on the EVM case.
 Maaran narrowly stops Pazhani from killing Parthiban.
-When Arjun and his policemen arrive, Maaran remembers his father's advice and claims that Pazhani had kidnapped Shweta and that Parthiban had been helping him find her.
-Pazhani is arrested and Parthiban reveals Shweta's location.
-With Parthiban's testimony, Pazhani is arrested for both the EVM scheme and the attempted murder.
+When Arjun and his police officers arrive, Maaran remembers his father's advice and claims that Pazhani had kidnapped Shweta and that Parthiban had been helping him find her.
+The police arrest Pazhani.
+Parthiban reveals Shweta's location.
+Maaran removes the sacks and goes underground to see Shwetha alive but blinded.
+With Parthiban's testimony, the law charges Pazhani with the EVM scheme and the attempted murder of Parthiban.
 Meanwhile, Maaran and Shweta share an emotional reunion, supported by Maaran's colleagues.